-Hawaii Firearms Rights Lawyer in Honolulu
+Honolulu Firearms Rights Lawyer

-Defending Your Second Amendment Constitutional Rights
+Defending Your Second Amendment Constitutional Rights in Hawaii

 The right to keep and bear arms is a long-standing, fundamental right enshrined in the Second Amendment to the United States Constitution.
 This individual right is granted to the people, setting us apart in America as we possess a much broader and more profound right to keep and bear arms than any other nation.